Azure/mlops-v2/documentation/deployguides/deployguide_gha.md

    > location: eastus
    > environment: dev
    > enable_aml_computecluster: true
    > enable_monitoring: false
+   > aml_compute_sku: STANDARD_D16S_V3  # VM SKU for AML compute cluster
    >```

    The first four values are used to create globally unique names for your Azure environment and contained resources.
+The `aml_compute_sku` parameter allows you to customize the VM size for your AML compute cluster (default: `STANDARD_D16S_V3`).
 Edit these values to your liking then save, commit, push, or pr to update these files in the project repository.

 2. **Configure Terraform Variables (Required for GitHub Actions Permissions)**